Tusk617/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+    - ITs basically React for Backend
+    - It allows easy implementation of middleware

 - [ ] Describe Middleware?
+    - An Array of functions that get executed in the order that they are introduced.

 - [ ] Describe a Resource?
+    - You can classify something as a resource if it is accessed by the url you provide.
+He URL is NOT a resource, but it allows us to access resources.
+And JSON objects can be viewed as representations of those resources.

 - [ ] What can the API return to help clients know if a request was successful?
+    - An API can return status codes to singal if a request was successful or not.
+Such as a status code 200.
+You can also send back some json information to verify that the information you need is actually sent back.

 - [ ] How can we partition our application into sub-applications?
+    - We can use routing to allow for specific functionality based on a type of route provided.

 ## Minimum Viable Product